 - More monthly traffic than the British Museum or the Louvre, and more monthly readers than the world's most popular history magazines

 - Engaging the digital generation: We're telling the exciting stories in history, using all media types (text, image, map, video)

 - Read more about our audience in our media presentation.

 |2010||43,000 unique visitors|

 Ancient History Encyclopedia was founded in 2009 by Jan van der Crabben.
 As a designer of historical computer games, Jan realized that the internet was missing a reliable and comprehensive resource for ancient history information.
 Most information was either scattered across various websites, was nearly illegible due to bad presentation, or had a distinct nationalistic agenda.

-After much programming on a netbook during daily train rides from London to Horsham, the site was launched to the public.
-Since then, it has grown from a small history website to perhaps the largest and most popular website on ancient history on the internet.
+At the same time he had the idea that history is not linear (as it is taught in most school coursebooks), but rather a very parallel type of story, where everything is interlinked.
+After much programming on a netbook during daily train rides from London to Horsham, the site was launched to the public in August 2009.
+Since then, it has grown from a small history website to the largest and most popular website on ancient history on the internet.